wp-plugins/upprev/readme.txt

 = 3.3.16 =

 * BUGFIX: Excerpt number of words to show option not working for a concrete excerpt. thx to [gyalokai](http://wordpress.org/support/profile/gyalokai) [Excerpt number of words to show option not working](http://wordpress.org/support/topic/excerpt-number-of-words-to-show-option-not-working)
-* IMPROVMENT: updated IworksOptionClass to 1.7.2
+* IMPROVEMENT: updated IworksOptionClass to 1.7.2
-* IMPROVMENT: added box to front page thx to [SARed](http://wordpress.org/support/profile/sared) [Using Upprev on a front page with latest posts?](http://wordpress.org/support/topic/using-upprev-on-a-front-page-with-latest-posts)
+* IMPROVEMENT: added box to front page thx to [SARed](http://wordpress.org/support/profile/sared) [Using Upprev on a front page with latest posts?](http://wordpress.org/support/topic/using-upprev-on-a-front-page-with-latest-posts)

 = 3.3.15 =

-* IMPROVMENT: added Hebrew translation by [עמיעד](http://hatul.info)
+* IMPROVEMENT: added Hebrew translation by [עמיעד](http://hatul.info)

 = 3.3.14 =